 Sometimes it’s not clear straight away that you’ve been sent an autoresponder email.
 Similar to those answering machine messages where the person who recorded it goes ‘Hello?
 Hello?
 Who is this?
 Just kidding!
 This is my answering machine!’.
 Because people who do that are SO clever and not at all stuck in the 90s era of doofus style comedy.
 When an email autoresponder reply pops up in your inbox, most of the time it’s masquerading as a real response.
-Pop this meme in your auto-email to give your clients and mates a bit of a giggle.
+Pop this meme in your auto-email to give your clients a bit of a giggle.

 As if your reply would have been swift and enthusiastic anyway.